[Updated 24th May 2021]

 CBD has a very complex relationship with the body and the brain.
 The plethora of reasons behind people turning to CBD makes it difficult to come up with a general guideline on dose.

 However, we do have a few tips on how to make CBD the most effective for you.

-CBD can be taken, usually using a tincture, sublingually by placing a few drops under the tongue and hold it there for 30 to 90 seconds before swallowing.
+CBD can be taken sublingually, by placing a few drops under the tongue and letting them absorb for 30 to 90 seconds before swallowing.
 The CBD is then directly absorbed into the blood stream.
-Using this method, smaller doses are usually necessary, and the benefits are felt faster than when taken orally because the CBD enters circulation directly.
-Some research has indicated this method makes CBD more easily and consistently available to the body.
-2
+Using this method is most efficient and you need a smaller amount then if you were to swallow the drops directly, for example.
+Because the CBD enters your circulation directly, the benefits are felt faster.
+Some research has also indicated that this method makes CBD more easily and consistently available to the body.

-CBD and tablets are gaining popularity, for their ease of use and consistency in dosage.
-When CBD is taken orally, before it reaches its site of action, it must first pass through the liver.
-In our liver we have metabolising enzymes that will remove a portion of the CBD ingested.
-Each individual has different amounts of these enzymes in their liver and will thus end up with varying amounts of CBD in their bloodstream.
-It is also important to note that CBD has a low oral bioavailability and so higher doses are usually required when taken via this method.
+CBD capsules and tablets are gaining popularity, due to their ease of use and consistency in the amount of CBD per capsule.
+When CBD is ingested, it must first pass through the liver before it reaches the bloodstream.
+In our liver, we have metabolising enzymes that will remove a portion of the CBD ingested.
+Each individual has different amounts of these enzymes in their liver and will thus end up with varying amounts of CBD in their system.

 Whichever way you choose to take CBD, if you have any questions, please feel free to reach out to us on email@example.com